 Energy Star, a federal program, recently made waves when it suggested 82 degrees as the ideal temperature for sleep to help consumers save money on their energy bills.
 Many people on social media were outraged—and for good reason.
-Temperatures above 75 degrees (and below 54 degrees) are known to interfere with sleep, says Terry Cralle, RN, certified clinical sleep educator and Saatva sleep consult.
+Temperatures above 75 degrees (and below 54 degrees) are known to interfere with sleep, says Terry Cralle, RN, certified clinical sleep educator.

 “The suggested bedroom temperature for optimal sleep is between 60 and 67 degrees Fahrenheit,” says Cralle.